PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Make sure all data you receive from your users is escaped before it is sent to your users.

 ::: warning Note!
 Most template engines automatically escape HTML code unless you use a special syntax.
-If you use Handlebars as your template engine, you can read more about it under [the section HTML Escaping at handlebarsjs.com](https://handlebarsjs.com/#html-escaping).
+If you use Handlebars as your template engine, you can read more about it under [the guide at handlebarsjs.com](https://handlebarsjs.com/guide/#html-escaping).
 :::

 ### Cross-Site Request Forgery